-Controls are located on the driver's side of the trailer.
-A hydraulic pump must be coupled to the trailer hydraulic system before any hydraulic controls can function.
+Most controls are located on the driver's side of the trailer.
+A hydraulic pump must be coupled to the trailer hydraulic system, or the optional hydraulic engine package started, before any hydraulic controls can function.
 The hydraulic system is designed to operate at 2500 psi maximum pressure and approximately 20 GPM flow capacity.
 The control valve has a built-in flow control that can handle 50 GPM max and it limits the function to 20 GPM.
 Tractor must be equipped with a relief valve set at 2500 psi maximum pressure.